github/opensource.guide/_articles/beginners-guide.md

 @janl discovered that the way he spoke to others [helped create a positive brand](http://writing.jan.io/2015/11/20/sustainable-open-source.html) for [CouchDB](https://github.com/apache/couchdb):

 > I tried to be involved with every thread on the mailing list, and showing exemplary behaviour, being nice to people, taking their issues seriously and trying to be helpful overall.
-After a while, people stuck around not to only ask questions, but to help with the answering as well, and to my complete delight, they mimicked my style. \[...\]
+After a while, people stuck around not to only ask questions, but to help with the answering as well, and to my complete delight, they mimicked my style.
->
-> Every time I join and read, I see the culture that I helped plant there seven years ago and it makes me very proud.

 Using warm, inclusive language (such as "them", even when referring to the single person) can go a long way in making your project feel welcoming to new contributors.
 Also consider using simple language when writing, as many of your readers may not be native English speakers.
 You can use [Hemingway](http://www.hemingwayapp.com/) to find quick ways to simplify your language.